MAPF-Competition/web_resource/faq.md

 **Q: My score on the leaderboard has decreased!
 Why?**

 > If another participant has improved a best-known solution then existing submissions will be re-scored relative to this new baseline.
 More details about our scoring function are available on the [evaluation](https://leagueofrobotrunners.org/evaluation) page.

+**Q: A timestep is equal to one second, but my planner always takes less than 1 second to compute actions.
+Can I benefit from the time saved, so I can be evaluated for more timesteps?**

+> Finishing before the time limit per timestep is fine.
+But you cannot "bank" the time saved.
+This is because we always evaluate your planner up to a fixed planning horizon, measured in timesteps.